 The Linux kernel is a protean, rapidly-changing thing.
 This is reflected even in "stable" APIs, especially when additions are strictly augmentative with regards to standards.
 Readers of classics like APIUE would do well to keep up with their LKML, or at least man pages.
 I'm documenting departures from these standards as I come across them in various man pages and source code.
 The kernel man pages can be browsed at http://www.kernel.org/doc/man-pages/online_pages.html.
-This page serves as a companion to "FreeBSD APIs".
+This page serves as a companion to "FreeBSD APIs" and "POSIX".

 - Since 2.6.23, the open(2) system call accepts the O_CLOEXEC flag (as does recvmsg(2) and the corresponding MSG_CMSG_CLOEXEC flag).
 This atomically sets the close-on-exec flag upon update of the dtable, protecting against a race condition arising from fork(2)+exec(2) calls in other threads.